Wayruha/whitebit-client/README.md

 ```

 ## Contribution
+Co-authored with KushnerykPavel.

-If you'd like to contribute to the development of this library, please submit issues or PRs
+If you'd like to contribute to the development of this library, please submit issues or PRs.

 ## Support

-For questions or issues, feel free to reach out at rwdiachuk@gmail.com
+For questions or issues, feel free to reach out at rwdiachuk@gmail.com.